 Perfect combination to narrow the learning divide

 BLUETOWN is a member of Siemens Stiftung’s empowering people.
-Network, an ecosystem for social entrepreneurs supporting them with the implementation of technology for sustainable development, won the empowering people.
+Network, an ecosystem for social entrepreneurs supporting them with the implementation of technology for sustainable development, engaging in mentoring, learning and development.
+BLUETOWN won the empowering people.
 Award in 2019, a global competition that identifies and supports low-tech solutions that address crucial basic needs sectors in developing regions.

-This further collaboration has enabled bringing together expertise from Siemens Stiftung’s two working areas, Education and Development Cooperation for to deepen impact for the local communities in Ghana.
-Through this pilot, the foundation aims to fulfill SDGs on “Quality Education” and “Industry, Innovation and Infrastructure” by not only providing educational resources to a wider population but also supporting improvement of infrastructure and ultimately preparing students for the future job market.
+This further collaboration has enabled bringing together expertise from Siemens Stiftung’s two working areas, Education and Development Cooperation for a deeper impact for the local communities in Ghana.
+Through this pilot, the foundation aims to fulfill SDGs on “Quality Education” and “Industry, Innovation and Infrastructure” by not only providing educational resources to a wider population but also supporting improvement of infrastructure and improving skills for teachers and ultimately preparing students for the future job market.

-With the launch of the project, 4,000 to 5,000 teachers and students will get access to BLUETOWN’s connectivity infrastructure in combination with Siemens Stiftung’s latest learning materials in STEM subjects.
+Through this project, 4,000 to 5,000 teachers and students get access to BLUETOWN’s connectivity infrastructure in combination with Siemens Stiftung’s latest learning materials in STEM subjects.
 The internationally recognized OER content can be adapted for local use.
 As a result, e-learning tools will be at the teachers’ disposal for both teaching and learning purposes.
 The project team will organize various training activities with the beneficiaries to ensure the high impact of the services and materials provided.
 The pilot project has been kicked off in four schools in the eastern region of Ghana, where the availability of digital learning tools and vocational education is comparatively low.